eth-educators/ethstaker-knowledgebase/dvt/obol-dvt-goerli-only.md

 {% endtab %}
 {% endtabs %}

-### Clone the ObobNetwork charon-distributed-validator-node repo
+### Clone the ObolNetwork/charon-distributed-validator-node repo

 ```
 # Clone this repo